 By Jennifer Roberts

 We’re all aware that horses need water to survive, but the amount may surprise you.
 According to Helene McKernan, a research assistant at Penn State University, an average horse requires 5 to 10 gallons of water each day.
-This number rises, however, with the temperature and humidity.
+This number rises, however, with the increase of temperature and humidity.

 During hot spells it is imperative that your horses are provided with plenty of clean and cool water.
 And yes, you read that correctly, McKernan noted that horses prefer cool water in the heat and warm water during the colder months, just like we do.